Tuesday, December 4, 2012

 What happened

-• Approved 9 routine items including $596,226 federal grant for new police boat and dock.
+The council approved 9 routine items on consent, including a $596,226 federal grant for a new police boat and dock and a $54,000 annual lease of port dock space to Oscar Niemeth Towing.

 Attendance